FireworksProject/corkboard-blog/content/8_easy_steps_to_get_more_twitter_followers.md

 because he's an authority on his celebrity.
 [Bill Gates][bg] has millions of followers because he's an authority on software and his own ventures.

-If you don't have many followers, you're not an athority on anything.
+If you don't have many followers, you're not an authority on anything.
 You need to become one.

 The fastest way to become an authority on something is to become an authority